Valentine's Day with Jack and Gabe

 He traced his finger over the sonnet.
 He was a horror novelist, not a poet.
-But he could talk about the eyes that always captivated him, and the way that the way Gabe’s smile lit up not only his face, but the entire room.
+But he could talk about the eyes that always captivated him, and the way that Gabe’s smile lit up not only his face, but the entire room.
 And how Gabe was a soft place to land and also a tower of strength.
 All things he’d planned to say to the love of his life when they were alone in the hotel room that night, wrapped up in each other.

 Shane picked up his coffee again.
 “Food always seems to be a good idea.
 Ryan offered to cook breakfast for everyone today.
 He made Everson heart-shaped pancakes.
 The rest of us got regular round ones.”

 Laughing, Jack laid the Valentine on the table.
 “I’m sorry.
 Want me to make you some special pancakes sometime?”

 Mouth quirking, Shane shook his head.
 “I’m good.
 But you could bake something for Gabe.”

 “I haven’t tried baking him anything since that failed birthday cake.”
 He rolled his eyes at the memory.
 “Don’t get me wrong, I’ve cooked dinners and breakfasts.
 But not desserts.
 That’s Gabe’s specialty.”

 “Then he’d probably appreciate and be surprised by you taking a stab at baking something again.”